 In the previous section we described the concept of partial configuration.
 This included the possibility to re-configure existing (pre-) configurations.
 Although re-configuration is reasonable in some cases, e.g. to modify a given configuration to satisfy an individual need, at the end we desire a persistent configuration to define a specific product.
-For example, service consumers should not be able to reconfigure some parts of a configuration defined by a service provider.
+This is particularly needed in the context of variability implementation techniques that remove parts that are not needed.
+For them, the freeze signals that some parts can be removed.

 We introduce the concept of “freezing” configurations.
 This is indicated by the keyword freeze.
 Freezing configurations define the current (partial) configuration to be persistent.
 Persistent configurations cannot be changed anymore in the course of the configuration.
 Excluding elements of a configuration from being frozen, e.g. freezing only some elements of imported projects or a compound type, the but keyword can be attached after a freeze-expression.
 The but keyword is then followed by a selector expression in the style of the collection operations shown in Section 2.1.5, i.e., an iterator variable visiting all identifiers given in the freeze block and a Boolean expression using that iterator variable.
-By default, the iterator variable is of the internal type FreezeVariable see Section 3.4 for details and provides access to some variable information such as the name as well as the annotations of all elements defined within the freeze block (in case of type conflicts of annotations with the same name, the first annotation definition in sequence of the elements in the freeze block counts).
+By default, the iterator variable is of the internal type FreezeVariable see Section 3.3 for details and provides access to some variable information such as the name as well as the annotations of all elements defined within the freeze block (in case of type conflicts of annotations with the same name, the first annotation definition in sequence of the elements in the freeze block counts).
 The iterator variable is resolved locally, i.e., no other variable is visible.
 All elements matching that expression will not be frozen, however if the expression remains undefined during evaluation a freeze will happen anyway.
 Freezing always happens at the end of a scope evaluation, multiple freezes in a scope happen in unspecified sequence.